mjordan/larkm/README.md

 ### Starting larkm

-To start the larkm app with the local Uvicorn web server, in a terminal run `python3 -m uvicorn larkm:app`
+To start larkm with the local Uvicorn web server, in a terminal run `python3 -m uvicorn larkm:app`

 ### Resolving an ARK